drewloewe/advice-on-errors-and-usage/advice-on-errors-and-usage.md

 #### titles, blog posts or single pages from a website
 Use quotation marks.
 Examples: "Decrying Dialects and Despising Speakers, "About Us," "Our Mission," "Something is Wrong on the Internet."
 #### titles, books
 Italicize book titles.
 No quotation marks.
-Ex.: *A Rhetoric of Motives*, *The Hobbit*, *Rhetoric Retold: Regendering the Tradition from Antiquity Through the Renaissance*.
+Ex.: *A Rhetoric of Motives*, *The Hobbit*, *The Copyeditor's Handbook: A Guide for Book Publishing and Corporate Communications*.
 #### titles, films
 In MLA style, film titles are italicized: *The Godfather*, *Shrek*, *Sharknado*.
 Other styles, such as the *New York Times* style sheet, use double quotation marks: "The Godfather," "Shrek," "Sharknado."
 #### titles, music